NissanLeaf - Mk1 (2011) electric chargers

 Charge speed 21 miles per hour

-The all-electric NIssan Leaf has been around long enough to have a second-generation version on the roads - which is quicker, more refined, nicer to drive, larger inside and crucially able to travel further between charges (official figures tell us the Leaf can travel 168 miles between charges).
-Its 110kw motor delivers a 0-62mph time of 8.6 seconds, and in fact there’s so much power available (150bhp) that it’s probably a good idea to exercise care when behind the wheel for the first time.
+Official WLTP figures tell us the Leaf can travel 170 miles between charges, while its 110kw motor delivers a 0-62mph time of 8.6 seconds.
 One of the car’s major features is the driving position, which is quite high – a feature which tends to be a bit “Marmite” – some love it, some hate it.
 However, we like the all-round view of the car available on the central console display, making parking easier.

 Nissan Leaf - Mk1 compatible chargers